How to Spread Bet

 A standard stop loss order, once triggered, closes the trade at the best available price.
 There is a risk therefore that the closing price could be different from the order level if market prices gap.

-A guaranteed stop loss however, for which a small premium is charged, guarantees to close your trade at the stop loss level you have determined, regardless of any market gapping.
+A guaranteed stop loss however, for which a small premium is charged upon execution, guarantees to close your trade at the stop loss level you have determined, regardless of any market gapping.

 What is a limit order?